babyboomer53/Lesson-4/README.md

         push result onto the result stack if it is not zero pop numbers from the result stack and display them
 ```
-I used it in combination with the previous diagram to understand the algorithm.
-Once I had a pretty good grasp of the
-concept, I was on my way!
+The combination of the diagram in this pseudocode helped illustrate the concept.
+Once I understood the concept, I was
+good to go.
 ### Solution
 While implementing my solution, I used a Stack class from the example code provided by the instructor.
 For the
-SinglyLinkedList class used by the Stack class, I also used source code contained in the examples provided by the
+**SinglyLinkedList** class used by the **Stack** class, I borrowed more code from the examples provided by the
 instructor.

+I took this opportunity to learn more about iterators.
+Toward that end, I modified the **Stack** class to implement the
+Iterable interface, and added to it the requisite *iterator* method.
+Finally, I created an **Iterator** class.
+I was
+able to utilize this extended capability when I invoked an enhanced for-loop to dump the contents of one of the
+**Stack** objects. 😃

+This project contains a a test class (**Homework4Test**) and a driver class (**DriverClass**).
+The test class contains
+a suite of ten unit tests, which exercise the *addLargeNumbers()* method using a variety of arguments.
+The Driver class
+contains a *main()* method, which calls  *addLargeNumbers()* several times.

+Incidentally, while developing a version of the program that used a **Stack** that implements the **Iterable**
+interface, I was able to use *Git* to create a divergent branch of the project.
+Once I had the **Iterable**
+implementation working, I merged the branches to make it whole again. 😃

 #### Source Code
 ##### Homework4
 ```java